currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 <!--SR:!2025-05-18,3,286-->

 >[!question]+ Word
->- born to parents not married to each other
->- outwardly similar or corresponding to something without having its genuine qualities : false
+>- false, although seeming to be real or true
 >- of falsified or erroneously attributed origin : forged
 >
 >>[!tip]- Translations